super-turbo-society/turbo-demos/pancake-cat/README.md

 ![Turbo game window with the text "Hello, world!!!"](screenshot.png)

+#### Development Tips

-?>  If you update sprites while your game is running, Turbo will immediately show the changes.
+ - If you update sprites while your game is running, Turbo will immediately show the changes.
 Just be sure to restart Turbo when adding new sprites.
-Also using the keyboard shortcut cmd+r / ctrl+r will reset your game to its initial state.
+ - Using the keyboard shortcut `cmd+r / ctrl+r` will reset your game to its initial state
+ - After you run the project, see if you can change the hearts in background to tacos! 🌮